department-of-veterans-affairs/vets-design-system-documentation/src/_content-style-guide/email-and-text-notifications.md

 ### Header levels

-* Use headers to chunk email content and make it easier to scan—VA Notify supports header levels 1, 2, and 3
+* To make your email content accessible and easier to scan, use headers to chunk the content—VA Notify supports header levels 1, 2, and 3
 * H1 should be either exactly the same wording as the subject line, or a slightly more detailed version of the subject line (for example, using "We received your VA form" in subject line and "We received your authorization to release medical information" in H1, to keep subject line in character limits)

 ### Feature card (also called block quote card)

 * Use the feature card component to display important details, like confirmation numbers or the date of an upcoming appointment
+* Only use 1 feature card in each email
 * If the feature card displays information from an online form confirmation screen, make sure the data field labels (like "Date submitted") match between the feature card and the confirmation screen

 ### Links

-Follow these general rules for link text:
+Follow these general rules for accessible link text:
 * [Follow general VA style guidance for links](https://design.va.gov/content-style-guide/links)
 * Always include purpose and the destination in link text—for links from emails to the VA website, add "on VA.gov" as the destination
 * Make each link a full sentence